Point Loma Marina

 Miller Hull had been working in San Diego for seven years prior to opening its first satellite studio located in the historic Mission Brewery building in 2011.
 Projects managed from our southern outpost include numerous waterfront and higher education projects, as well as renovation of San Ysidro Land Port of Entry between San Diego and Tijuana, Mexico.

 Habitat for Humanity ‘House of the Immediate Future’ (HIF): HIF is a reinterpretation of the House of the Future, originally featured at the World’s Fair, that focuses on sustainability, energy efficiency, livability, durability and affordability as goals attainable within the immediate future rather than just looking futuristic.
-Designed in collaboration between Miller Hull and Habitat for Humanity, the house was disassembled, moved and rebuilts at its final location in Dwell Development’s Rainier Vista.
+Designed in collaboration between Miller Hull and Habitat for Humanity, the house was disassembled, moved and rebuilt at its final location in Dwell Development’s Rainier Vista.

 Considered the ‘greenest office building in the world’, the Bullitt Center is a prototype high-performance urban office building, conceived of as a replicable model to drive change in the marketplace faster and further by demonstrating it is possible to create a commercially-viable structure with essentially no environmental footprint.